dagmawibabi/TelegramCommunityGallery/README.md

 For more detailed guidelines on contributing, please refer to our contribution guidelines.

 ### Feedback and Support 💌
 Have any questions, suggestions, or need support?
-Feel free to reach out to us in our discussions tab or open an issue on GitHub.
+Feel free to reach out to us in our discussions tab or [open an issue](https://github.com/dagmawibabi/TelegramCommunityGallery/issues) on GitHub.
 Your feedback helps us make Telegram Community Gallery even better!

 ### License 📝
-Telegram Community Gallery is licensed under the MIT License.
+Telegram Community Gallery is licensed under the [MIT License](https://github.com/dagmawibabi/TelegramCommunityGallery?tab=MIT-1-ov-file).

+### Thank You and Enjoy! 🥰